Guidance on what to expect with a massage treatment, and some notes on etiquette.

 Men sometimes get an erection (although this is rare in our experience).
 This is a reflex action in response to stimulation of nerves in the upper legs and pelvic region when working in those areas.
 Providing the client does not make this obvious (and it will not be seen anyway when draped), then it is of no more of a problem than stomach-grumbling and farting.

 We do not provide a sexual service.
 Any request for anything sexual before or during a treatment will be firmly declined.
 It will lead to a refusal to take, or a cancellation of a booking; and may lead to termination of a treatment in progress.

 On completion of the treatment, you will be given a few minutes to get up from the table/mat and dress again (if required).
 Again, if you prefer, we will go out of the room whilst you do this.

 We will have a brief discussion about the treatment, sharing our findings and your experience.

 Advice & recommendations

-We may give advice and recommendations based upon my findings.
-Please ask any questions you may have about the treatment, or about my advice and recommendations.
+We may give advice and recommendations based upon our findings.
+Please ask any questions you may have about the treatment, or about our advice and recommendations.